hackle/blog-rust/raw/cdd-grandfather-paradox.md

 I fully appreciate value equality has become popular in the last few years: struct by default (Go, Rust), data classes (Kotlin, Python), record classes (C#).

 However this may not be enough to change the game as long as software engineers go for the convenience of in-place mutation - when we reach for `timeTraveller.father = undefined` to action a change, the hard-earned advice from the language designers is thrown out the window.

+We've come this far to understand that building anything non-trivial on the convenience of mutation is a recipe for pain at best.
+Time to inject some discipline to our ways: embrace immutability.
+Physics has an explanation for this: when the past is changed, the old reality lives on, and a new parallel reality is created.
+Why, it's the [many worlds](https://en.wikipedia.org/wiki/Many-worlds_interpretation)!